Janenschia

-Janenschia (named after Werner Janensch) is a large herbivorous sauropod dinosaur from the Late Jurassic Tendaguru Formation of Lindi Region, Tanzania around 155 million years ago.
+Janenschia (named after Werner Janensch) is a genus of large herbivorous sauropod dinosaur from the Late Jurassic (around 155 to 145 million years ago) Tendaguru Formation of Lindi Region, Tanzania.

 Discovery and naming

 Janenschia has had a convoluted nomenclatural history.
 In 1907, Eberhard Fraas at "site P", nine hundred metres to the southeast of Tendaguru Hill, discovered two skeletons of gigantic sauropods.
 They were designated as "Skeleton A" and "Skeleton B".
 The fossils were transported to the collection of the Stuttgarter Naturaliensammlung in Stuttgart, Germany.
-Fraas in 1908 decided to name both skeletons as different species of one genus, Gigantosaurus.
+Fraas in 1908 decided to name both skeletons as different species of one genus: Gigantosaurus.
 Skeleton A became Gigantosaurus africanus and skeleton B became Gigantosaurus robustus.
 The latter species was based on the holotype partial skeleton SMNS 12144, consisting of a right hindlimb.
 The specific name was inspired by the heavy build of the animal.
 While doing so, Fraas knew full well that the name Gigantosaurus was already preoccupied by another taxon: Gigantosaurus megalonyx, named by Harry Govier Seeley in 1869.
 Fraas thought his actions could be justified by the fact that the description by Seeley had been limited and that the material of G. megalonyx had since been referred to another genus, Ornithopsis, by Richard Lydekker.

-In 1911, Richard Sternfeld renamed Gigantosaurus Fraas 1908 into Tornieria, pointing out that Fraas's arguments had been irrelevant.
+In 1911, Richard Sternfeld renamed Gigantosaurus Fraas 1908 to Tornieria, pointing out that Fraas's arguments had been irrelevant.
 Tornieria africana became the type species of the new genus.
 G. robustus was placed in Tornieria, as T. robusta.
 Sternfeld's move was not well received in Germany, as he had acted without consent of the ailing Fraas.
-In 1922, Werner Janensch, who at the Tendaguru had collected additional material, in an article describing the hand of the animal announced that he would keep using the name Gigantosaurus robustus.
+In a 1922 article describing the hand of the animal, Werner Janensch, who at the Tendaguru had collected additional material, announced that he would keep using the name Gigantosaurus robustus.
 He claimed that G. megalonyx was a forgotten nomen oblitum and that the rules of the zoological nomenclature should be disregarded if they caused instability by replacing a well-known name by a completely new one.
 At the same time he synonymized Tornieria with Barosaurus as regarded its type species which then became a Barosaurus africanus.
 Janensch, for the remainder of his career, would consistently apply the name Gigantosaurus robustus.
 In 1928, Sidney Henry Haughton exceptionally assigned Tornieria robusta to Barosaurus also, as a Barosaurus robustus.